Prioritized Task Scheduling

 The posted task task source

-This task source is used for tasks scheduled through postTask().
+This task source is used for tasks scheduled through postTask() or yield().

 A scheduler task queue is a struct with the following items: